standstonecraft/Markdown-CopyCode/README.md

 Add a copy button on fenced code block (`<pre><code>`) in markdown (and HTML).

-Note: You can't embed any javascript in markdown at GitHub.
+**Note:** You can't embed any javascript in markdown at GitHub.
+This script works on the markdown documents exported as HTML.

 ## Image